apollographql/apollo-ios/docs/source/tutorial/tutorial-authentication.md

 <img alt="The login mutation after initially being added" class="screenshot" src="images/explorer_added_login_mutation.png"/>

-Explorer tries to be helpful by adding the word `Mutation` after the word `Login`, but the iOS SDK also does that for you - so you'd wind up with a `LoginMutationMutation`.
+Sandbox Explorer tries to be helpful by adding the word `Mutation` after the word `Login`, but the iOS SDK also does that for you - so you'd wind up with a `LoginMutationMutation`.
 Rename the operation `Login` instead:

 <img alt="The renamed operation" class="screenshot" src="images/explorer_login_mutation_rename.png"/>